Greenfield Park, New South Wales

 Greenfield Park is a suburb of Sydney, in the state of New South Wales, Australia.
 Greenfield Park is located 36 kilometres west of the Sydney central business district in the local government area of the City of Fairfield.
-The suburb has one of the most highest proportion of Assyrian people in the Sydney area and Australia per se.
+The suburb has one of the highest proportions of Assyrian people in the Sydney area and Australia per se.

 History

 Aboriginal people from the Cabrogal tribe, a sub-group of the Gandangara tribe, have lived in the Fairfield area for over 30,000 years.
 White settlement began in the Fairfield area in the early 19th century.
 Greenfield Park was named after a major road that cuts through the Council Ward of St Johns.
 It officially became a suburb on 3 August 1979.

 Churches

-Greenfield Park is home to St Hurmizd Cathedral, Australia's largest Assyrian church.
+Greenfield Park is home to St Hurmizd Cathedral, Australia's largest Assyrian church?

 Commercial area

 Greenfield Park is home to a small local shopping village, known as the "Greenfield Park Shopping Village".
 The Shopping Village houses a number of SME (Small to Medium Enterprises), as well as an IGA.